jameslevine/Eurostar-Technical-Test/pull_request-template.md

 If not necessary, please give reasons.
 Please don't delete this section.

-Storybook Amendments Made?

-If not necessary, please give reasons.
-Don't delete this section.

 Accessible?

 If not necessary, please give reasons.
 Don't delete this section.